 IGRA is preferred for children who are considered unlikely to return to have their skin test read or for those who have received the BCG vaccine, which can cause a false-positive skin test result.

-Routine laboratory screening for common sexually transmitted diseases (STDs) is indicated for all sexually active adolescents yearly.
+Routine laboratory screening for common STIs is indicated for all sexually active adolescents yearly.

 Nucleic acid amplification tests (NAATs) are the most sensitive tests for detecting C. trachomatis and N. gonorrhoeae infection.
 NAATs using urine, rectal, cervical, pharyngeal, or urethral specimens are available.

 All adolescents should be offered HIV screening at least once between the ages of 15 and 18 years; every effort should be made to preserve the confidentiality of the adolescent.
-Adolescents at increased risk of HIV infection (because they are sexually active, use injection drugs, or have another STD) should be tested yearly.
+Adolescents at increased risk of HIV infection (because they are sexually active, use or have used injection drugs, or have another STI) should be tested yearly.

 Adolescents should not be routinely screened for cervical dysplasia until they are age 21.